apache/lucene-solr/solr/example/files/README.txt

 * Alternatively, you could just go to the core page directly by visiting : [http://localhost:8983/solr/#/files](http://localhost:8983/solr/#/files)

 * Now you’ve opened the core page.
 On this page there are a multitude of different tools you can use to analyze and search your core.
 You will make use of these features after indexing your documents.
+* Take note of the "Num Docs" field in your core Statistics.
+If after indexing your documents, it shows Num Docs to be 0, that means there was a problem indexing.

 <hr>
 ##QUERYING INDEX

 * In the Admin UI, enter a term in the query box to see which documents contain the word.

 * You can filter the results by switching between the different content type tabs.
+To view an international version of this interface, hover over the globe icon in the top right hand section of the page.

 * Notice the tag cloud on the right side, which facets by top phrases extracted during indexing.
   Click on the phrases to see which documents contain them.